matrix-org/matrix.org/content/docs/legacy/usage-of-the-matrix-js-sdk.md

         return;
     }

-    // we are only intested in messages from the test room, which start with "!" if (event.getRoomId() === testRoomId && event.getContent().body[0] === '!') {
+    // we are only interested in messages from the test room, which starts with "!" if (event.getRoomId() === testRoomId && event.getContent().body[0] === '!') {
         sendNotice(event.event.content.body);
     }